-Seven Stellar Cons and Shows in Raleigh, N.C., This Year: Comics, Pop Culture, Anime and More!
+10+ Stellar Cons and Shows in Raleigh, N.C.: Comics, Pop Culture, Anime and More!

-Take a look at Raleigh's 2018 convention (or con) and show lineup, from small to gigantic, and you’ll see that fan culture is on the rise!
+Take a look at Raleigh's 2019 convention (or con) and show lineup, from small to gigantic, and you’ll see that fan culture is on the rise!
 Celebrating an appreciation for comics and related popular art forms like television shows, movies, video games and associated memorabilia, cons and shows have an audience here on the East Coast, and the capital city has taken notice.
 From voice actors, artists, sports cards and animation to panels, autographs and cosplay—you may even get to meet your favorite celebrity!
-This year, several events return to N.C. for repeat performances after hosting impressive numbers in recent years or are new to the area altogether.
+This year, several events return to N.C. for repeat performances, add additional dates after hosting impressive numbers in recent years or are new to the area altogether.

 Cosplay is a huge draw: guests are encouraged to dress up as their favorite characters simply for fun, or to participate in contests showcasing their talents.